Baby kitchen safety is important for every parent to consider. Learn 5 crucial ways to keep your baby or toddler safe in the kitchen.

-I’ll be honest: It’s only these recent times when I felt okay enough to cook while the kids are around, especially if I’m alone.
-My boys have grown a bit older and can now entertain themselves in the living room while I get dinner started for the night.
+I’ll be honest: I only felt comfortable enough to cook with the kids around when they were a bit older.
+They can now entertain themselves in the living room while I get dinner started for the night.

-But before that, I would often cook when they weren’t around, like after they’ve gone to bed or if my husband were home and could keep them away from the kitchen.
-I never liked the feeling of trying to follow recipe instructions while also keeping an eye on three curious kids.
+But when they were babies, I would often cook when they’d gone to bed or if my husband was home and could keep them away from the kitchen.
+I never liked the feeling of trying to follow recipe instructions while also keeping an eye on three little kids.

 If you can, set aside time to cook when the baby isn’t nearby.
-Or do the heavy prep work when he’s asleep or out of the room, then do the actual cooking closer to dinner time.
-We can save a ton of headache by reserving deep work for when they’re not around.
+If not, try to do the heavy prep work when he’s asleep or out of the room, then do the actual cooking closer to dinner time.
+You can save a ton of headache by reserving deep work for when he’s not around.

-Baby kitchen safety is a top priority, not only because it keeps kids safe, but it also respects their desire to explore in a safe environment.
+Baby kitchen safety is a top priority, not only because it keeps your baby safe, but it also respects his desire to explore in a safe environment.

-Be aware of what your baby can access: a knife may be out of reach, but not when it’s on top of a chopping board with a corner sticking out.
-Sweep and mop kitchen floors often to avoid your baby accidentally swallowing bits.
+Be aware of what he can access: a knife may be out of reach, but not when it’s on top of a chopping board with a corner sticking out.
+Sweep and mop kitchen floors often to avoid him accidentally swallowing bits.

 Lock bottom cabinets and drawers.
 Those containing cleaning supplies or heavy items can, when pulled too far, topple over (like a drawer of utensils).
-Try to cook or at least meal prep when the baby is asleep or elsewhere at home.
+Try to cook or at least meal prep when he’s asleep or elsewhere at home.

 And finally, use safety gates to block the kitchen off completely.
 This was by far the best way I was able to get in and out of the kitchen and get things done knowing my kids were safely out of the way.

-The “baby” days may be over and you just might find your once stationary child crawling and clamoring.
-But with the right baby kitchen safety tactics in place, your baby now has the space and safety to explore.
+The “baby” days may be over and you just might find your once stationary little one crawling and clamoring.
+But with the right baby kitchen safety tactics in place, he now has the space and safety to explore.